microsoft/PowerPlatformConnectors/certified-connectors/PowerToolsLITE/readme.md

 ## Supported Operations

-Please visit the [Apptigent Customer Portal] (https://portal.apptigent.com) for a complete list of API operations.
+Please visit the [Apptigent Customer Portal] (https://portal.apptigent.com) for a complete list of API operations in PowerTools LITE (Community Edition).